phelipetls/blog/content/posts/introduction-to-ansible/index.md

 [If you're interested, you can look at the file on GitHub](https://github.com/phelipetls/dotfiles/blob/d10072c4ab01d02018f5caeb1510d3c6c0ebbd95/roles/efm-langserver/tasks/main.yml#L21-L62).

-## stow
+## Stow

-stow is a huge part of dotfiles management: it's responsible to put the contents of my dofiles into my `$HOME` directory, as symlinks, while preserving the same folder structure.
+Stow is a huge part of dotfiles management: it's responsible to put the contents of my dofiles into my `$HOME` directory, as symlinks, while preserving the same folder structure.

-I also install and run stow in my playbook.
-There isn't an Ansible module for stow though, so I have to resort to `ansible.builtin.shell`, which isn't great because it's dumb.
+I also install and run Stow in my playbook.
+There isn't an Ansible module for Stow though, so I have to resort to `ansible.builtin.shell`, which isn't great because it's dumb.
 But not all is lost, we can make it smarter by tweaking the task parameters.
-We can determine if something changed between runs by running stow in verbose mode (`--verbose=2`), to make it describe everything it did, and then analyze its output.
+We can determine if something changed between runs by running Stow in verbose mode (`--verbose=2`), to make it describe everything it did, and then analyze its output.

 ```